-25 + World-Leading Test Automation Experts Share Their Secrets
+20 + World-Leading Test Automation Experts Will Share With You Their Most Epic Secrets

 *Groups of 5 or more get 20% off at checkout

 Our 2017 inaugural conference attracted 751 attendees from over 46 countries and generated over 13,956 conversations in our private slack channel to date.
 All sessions are delivered online and recordings are available upon conclusion of each conference day within 24hrs.
 So you don't want to miss out on our 2018 event.
 Register below to get lifetime access to all conference content.

 Co-author of How Google Tests Software and Founder of Appdif

 Love your Guild conferences and I've pointed a lot of folks to it as the premier test automation conference.

 Comment left in a 2017 Automation Guild Survey

 As a tester but also as a mom of two young children, the Automation Guild Conference was the perfect format for me.
 I can listen to the speakers at the [most convenient] time for me, and having the videos available to refer back to any time is awesome.